 Research

 The overarching objective of the LEAFE Lab is to elucidate drivers of the spatiotemporal dynamics of insects and help impacted individuals and groups forecast, prevent, and/or mitigate pest impacts.
-We work in natural, managed, and landscaped ecosystems and across multiple levels of scale to investigate how individual, population, and community level processes manifest across landscapes.
-Most projects focus on forest insects or insect pests of woody ornamentals.
+We work in natural, managed, and landscaped ecosystems and across multiple levels of scale.
+Most projects are rooted in applied ecology and focus on forest insects or insect pests of woody ornamentals.

 Invasion biology